Ardashir II: Rock relief

-Ardashir, like his forefathers, also had himself memorialized on reliefs.
-However, instead of using the sites of Pars (present-day Fars province) as a place for his relief, he instead had a relief carved in Taq-e Bostan in the province of Media (near present-day Kermanshah).
-The relief shows three standing figures wearing regalia; Ardashir being in the middle, flanked by two male figures.
-The figure to the right, who is giving the diadem to Ardashir originally used to recognized as the Zoroastrian supreme god Ahura Mazda, but is now agreed to be Shapur II due to the style of his crown, and which also fits well due to Shapur being the one designating Ardashir as shah to begin with.
+Ardashir, like his forefathers, also had himself rock reliefs of himself created.
+However, instead of using the sites of Pars (present-day Fars province) as a place for this, he instead had it done in the Taq-e Bostan, near present-day Kermanshah).
+The relief shows three standing figures wearing regalia; Ardashir being in the middle, surrounded by two male figures.
+The figure to the right, who is giving the diadem to Ardashir originally used to recognized as the Zoroastrian supreme god Ahura Mazda, but is now agreed to be Shapur II due to the style of his crown.

-The two shahs are standing on the body of a fallen enemy, unmistakably a Roman, whose crown indicates that he is an emperor.
-The fallen figure is most likely supposed to represent the Roman emperor Julian, who invaded Iran in 363 and was killed west of the Sasanian capital of Ctesiphon.
+The two shahs are standing on the body of a fallen Roman emperor, possibly the Roman emperor Julian, who invaded Iran in 363 and was killed west of the Sasanian capital of Ctesiphon.
 The figure standing to the far left, perceived by some to be the Zoroastrian prophet Zoroaster, is most likely the angelic divinity Mithra.
 He is wearing a crown embellished with twelve rays of the sun, whilst holding a raised barsom, thus sanctifying the investiture.